Pricing strategy can be one of the hardest things for entrepreneurs. How much to charge? How much is too much? Am I selling myself short?

 - Better to charge more than less.
 A higher price increases the perceived quality of your product.
 If your price starts on the low side, you’ll meet more resistance from your customers as you try to increase your price than when your product is a little overpriced.

-- If you are a small business don’t compete solely on price.
-For a smaller ecommerce business it’s normally a better idea to compete on added value than it is to compete on price.
+- If you’re a small business, don’t compete solely on price.
+For a smaller ecommerce business, it’s normally a better idea to compete on added value than on price.
 In a price fight, larger competitors with deeper pockets and lower operational costs wipe you off the field.

-- When marketing to the global market, think about the US market and in US dollars ($USD).
-Undoubtedly, the US dollar is the currency of the internet; the majority of all transactions on the internet occur in US dollars.
-With almost 200 million internet users in North America, the US constitutes one third of the worldwide internet market.
+- When marketing to the global market, think about the U.S. market and in U.S. dollars.
+Undoubtedly, the U.S. dollar is the currency of the Internet.
+Most Internet transactions occur in U.S. dollars.

-- When possible and your product is expensive, offer installments or financing.
-Many people are short on cash so offering them a special deal can work wonders to motivate sales.
-Why do you think there are so many retailers that offer “ZERO MONEY DOWN!”
+- When possible, and if your product is expensive, offer installments or financing.
+Many people are short on cash, so offering them a special deal can work wonders to motivate sales.
+Why do you think there are so many retailers that offer “Zero money down!”
 Giving customers the option to pay in installments or to receive financing can increase sales.

 Advanced pricing techniques

 Do this experiment at home.
 Fill 3 bowls with water: one with cold, one with hot, and the third one with lukewarm water.
 Put one of your hands in the cold water and the other one in the hot water.
 Keep them in there for 30 seconds.
 Now, put both hands in the lukewarm water.
 One hand feels cold, the other warm.
 This is the contrast principle.

 Nothing is expensive or cheap.
 It’s what you compare it to.
 The best way to sell $800 shoes is to place $3,000 shoes next to them.
 This works very well with expensive products.
 You can make them seem less expensive compared to other products.